2010 Winter Olympics closing ceremony: Musical portion

 Three musicians, Eva Avila, Nikki Yanofsky, and Derek Miller, each on an elevated, lighted column that rose out of the stadium floor, sang the song "Let's Have a Party" in French and English.

 Medal ceremony

 As with tradition, the medals to one of the marquee events of the Winter Games – men's 50 km classical cross-country – were presented during the closing ceremony.
 The race was held earlier that day in Whistler Olympic Park.
 The medals were given by Gerhard Heiberg, IOC member for Norway and member of the Executive Commission of the IOC.
 The flowers were given by the Ski Federation.

 Recognitions

 Two new members of the IOC, Angela Ruggiero (USA) and Adam Pengilly (UK), were announced.
 The volunteers who made the games possible were also recognized.

 Greek national anthem

 A Royal Canadian Mounted Police honour guard raised the Greek national flag while the Greek national anthem was then sung by Greek-Canadian opera singer Ariana Chris.
+This is the only time in any Olympic closing ceremony apart from the 2000 and 2004 Olympic Games that the Greek national anthem has been performed in this way, with most renditions of the anthem being instrumental recordings.